drohrbaugh9/rekt/DISCLAIMER.md

 ## herring.vbs

-A script that uses Windows' text to voice function to say a famous quote from "Monty Python and the Holy Grail"
+A script that uses Windows' text to voice function to say a famous quote from "Monty Python and the Holy Grail."
+(It's not very good.)

 ## mari0-win.zip

 A game combining Super Mario Bros and Portal

+## message.vbs

+Causes a series of messages to appear on the screen

 ## NitroTypeWin.vbs